Fox-ML-infrastructure/FoxML_Core/LEGAL/PRIVACY_POLICY.md

 - ❌ **No personal information** — We do not collect names, email addresses, or contact information
 - ❌ **No usage data** — We do not collect usage statistics, analytics, or telemetry
+- ✅ **Local metrics only** — Model performance metrics (ROC-AUC, R², etc.) are stored locally on your infrastructure for reproducibility.
+These are NOT transmitted externally and are NOT user data collection.
 - ❌ **No location data** — We do not collect IP addresses, geolocation, or device information
 - ❌ **No trading data** — We do not collect trading signals, positions, or financial data
 - ❌ **No model data** — We do not collect model outputs, predictions, or results